 – Why Education and Welfare Reform Are The MOST Important Issues Of Our Time –

-It was only after Hoover, with his poignant stance on lesser government and non intervention, that “New Deal” legislation began repairing the economy.
-In this way, federal government spending is largely due to the Great Depression era.
+It was only after Hoover, with his poignant stance on lesser government and non intervention, that “New Deal legislation” began fixing American poverty.
+In this way, modern day government spending is largely due to the Great Depression era.

 This is important to note for a variety of reasons.
 Many Americans today, old and young, have forgotten the roots of our society.
-While history often points to the Great Depression, in terms of economic uncertainty, after the 1920’s the issue of federal government expansion largely dominated American culture.
-Even today the size of the federal government and government intervention, hold as one of the most controversial and core beliefs of American citizens.
+While history often points to the Great Depression in terms of economic uncertainty, after the 1920’s the issue of federal government expansion largely dominated American culture.
+Even today the size of the federal government and government intervention still hold as one of the most controversial and core beliefs of American citizens.

 Throughout the 1930’s and 1940’s, the US government continued to “wean” the economy into its modern state.
-It was during this time, that a plane was crashed into the Empire State building’s, “Christian Welfare Offices,” in 1945.
-This incident occurred after a rash of suicides swept through NYC.
-Albeit, a lesser known fact of historical significance today……
+Later on, a plane crashed into the Empire State Building’s, “Christian Welfare Offices,” in 1945.
+This occurred after a rash of suicides swept through New York City, albeit a lesser known fact of historical significance today……

 In fact, for many years suicide rates have been DIRECTLY tied to the economy as a whole.
-In this way, I believe the issue of suicide rates themselves; have largely come to reflect the “fairness” of the American economy….
+In this way, I believe the issue of suicide rates themselves, have largely come to reflect the “fairness” of the US economy….

 In 2014, 13 out of every 100,000 Americans killed themselves.
 In 1999, 10 out of every 100,000 Americans also committed the act of suicide.